 - The school uniform must be clean, in good repair and worn correctly.
 It is recommended school clothing is clearly named.
-No garments other than approved items may be visible including undershirts (white V neck undershirts available from the Uniform Shoppe) this relates to both new and old uniforms. - Non-regulation uniform or jewellery will be confiscated and returned on Fridays. - Students who arrive at school incorrectly dressed should have a note from their parent/ caregiver explaining the reason and report immediately to the Student Centre. - Students without an acceptable reason for being incorrectly dressed may be withdrawn from class to work on an individual programme for the day and may receive a lunchtime detention. - When in a public place, students in Long Bay College uniform are representing the College and school expectations apply. - In all matters relating to uniform, a Deputy Principal will determine what is and what is not appropriate, taking into account students' safety, community expectations and any other factors deemed relevant.
+No garments other than approved items may be visible including undershirts (white V neck undershirts available from the Uniform Shoppe) this relates to both new and old uniforms. - Non-regulation uniform or jewellery will be confiscated and returned after school on Fridays. - Students who arrive at school incorrectly dressed should have a note from their parent/ caregiver explaining the reason and report immediately to the Deans area. - Students without an acceptable reason for being incorrectly dressed may be withdrawn from class to work on an individual programme for the day and may receive a lunchtime detention. - When in a public place, students in Long Bay College uniform are representing the College and school expectations apply.
+This includes on the way to and from school. - In all matters relating to uniform, a Deputy Principal will determine what is and what is not appropriate, taking into account students' safety, community expectations and any other factors deemed relevant.